Voxelated/voxelated.github.io/_pages/CodingConventions.md

 layout:     page
 title:      Coding Conventions
 permalink:  CodingConventions.html
+author:     Rob Clucas
 ---

-This page describes the coding conventions for Pixel's software.
-The conventions are particularly important for a large projects, which Pixel is.
-Some of the internal libraries are themselves large projects.
-The conventions are designed to increase the readability of the code base so that it's as simple as possible for new developers to understand the code.
+This page describes the coding conventions which are followed when implementing the Voxel libraries. he conventions are designed to increase the readability of the code base so that it's as realtively simple for anyone wanting to contribute to get up to speed.
 This also makes the code easier to maintain.
-We also want to produce high quality, bug free software, with exceptional performance, and the only way to do so is to establish conventions and follow them.
+Most of the conventions are a combination of those from other C++ code bases (LLVM, Google, etc.) as well as general things which have been discovered as the libraries were being developed.
 They will likely be imperfect, and should be considered a work in progress, so feel free to make suggestions.

 In general, the preference is to produce clean, modern, and efficient C++ code.
 When the choice must be made between performance and clarity, the preference is